 - An ever-increasing number of people are underinsured due to reductions in coverage by government and employers

 Access to care for these populations is of particular concern.
-To help bridge that concern, Seton operates three Community Health Centers – Seton McCarthy, Seton Topfer and Seton Kozmetsky – that offer primary care, laboratory, case management and health education services to Austin’s working families.
+To help bridge that concern, Seton operates three Community Health Centers – Ascension Seton McCarthy, Ascension Seton Topfer and Ascension Seton Kozmetsky – that offer primary care, laboratory, case management and health education services to Austin’s working families.
 Family physicians and nurse practitioners provide sick child care, well child check-ups and immunizations.
 The Centers participate in the Patient Pharmacy Assistance Program (PPAP) for patients and use a sliding-scale fee to keep services within the reach of working families who otherwise would not be able to afford medical care.
 Comprehensive social services also support the Centers’ medical mission.

 Overall demand in the region is too great for one entity to meet.
-Seton is proud of its role as the region’s leader in working with other providers and community partners to develop, fund and operate healthcare management innovations that will assure access to quality care for thousands of uninsured and underinsured Central Texans.
+Ascension Seton is proud of its role as the region’s leader in working with other providers and community partners to develop, fund and operate healthcare management innovations that will assure access to quality care for thousands of uninsured and underinsured Central Texans.